 - Have participated in a variety of extracurricular activities

 - Are motivated to pursue a career in osteopathic medicine

 - Have shadowed an osteopathic physician

 Nearly all students who apply to osteopathic medical school have a bachelor’s degree.
 There are a few exceptions for students in special programs that have prior arrangements with osteopathic medical schools.
 Many applicants have earned a master’s degree or doctorate before applying to osteopathic medical school.

 Many public osteopathic medical schools are mandated by state regulation to admit a certain percentage of in-state residents to each entering class.
 Contact the colleges in which you are interested for more information.

 Criminal Background Checks

 Some states require criminal background checks for all medical students.
 Additionally, affiliated hospitals and clinical institutions of many medical schools have policies requiring criminal background checks for medical students completing clinical rotations at their facilities.
 Currently, the Department of Veterans Affairs mandates that all medical students involved in patient care at its hospitals undergo criminal background checks.

-In large part, the movement toward criminal background checks across the health professions is based on strengthening the public’s trust in the medical profession.
-In addition, criminal background checks enhance the safety and well-being of patients, aid in the applicants’ and enrolled medical students’ ability to eventually become licensed as physicians and minimize the liability of medical schools, and their affiliated clinical facilities.
+The movement toward criminal background checks across the health professions is based in large part on strengthening the public’s trust in the medical profession.
+Criminal background checks also enhance the safety and well-being of patients, aid in the applicants’ and enrolled medical students’ ability to eventually become licensed as physicians, and minimize the liability of medical schools, and their affiliated clinical facilities.